 4. Severe pain with low load activities such as walking (i.e. the pain is effecting simple everyday tasks)

 At Complete we are able to offer a same day service on all ultrasound-guided injections.
-All our clinicians are independent prescribers and are able to prescribe the most effective medication.
-On your initial assessment we will complete a full clinical assessment and a diagnostic ultrasound prior to carrying an ultrasound-guided injection.
-You do not need a referral from your GP to access our service
+All our clinicians are independent prescribers and can prescribe the most effective medication.
+On your initial assessment, we will complete a full clinical assessment and a diagnostic ultrasound prior to carrying an ultrasound-guided injection.
+You do not need a referral from your GP to access our service.

 Khosrawi, S., Taheri, P. and Ketabi, M., 2017.
 Investigating the effect of extracorporeal shock wave therapy on reducing chronic pain in patients with pes anserine bursitis: a randomized, clinical-controlled trial.
 Advanced biomedical research, 6.